nikitavoloboev/data/focusing/rules.md

 - Only use what is necessary.
 Experiment with things but never keep things you are not actually using.
 That mostly includes plugins and modifications.
 - Establish a good mental model of what I need and what I use as I approach modifying my workflow and tools.
 - Use best tools available to complete tasks.
-If don't exist, create new tools.
+If don't exist, create new tools or adjust existing ones.

 ## Finance